Chase Private Client $2,000 Bonus

 Conclusion

 This $2,000 bonus is the best we have seen.
-It could make sense for those who have $250K laying around in other banks.
+It could make sense for those who have $250K that they move around fairly easily (a small target I know).
 You Invest accounts would have been a good option to meet the balance requirement, but are excluded in the terms.

 I did this offer approx 1.5 months ago.
 As long as you put in $250K it can be in almost any mutual fund etc, I did an in-kind transfer from Vanguard in the form of a variety of Vanguard and non-Vanguard mutual/index/money market funds, all of my funds have remained EXACTLY the same – the only thing that has changed is they are now held by Chase.